 Key Numbers In Football

 In football, the most obvious key number is 3 points.
 Games that are tied late (or eventually go into overtime) are most often settled with a game-winning field goal since teams tend to play much more conservatively and go for the 3 instead of the 6 for a touchdown as soon as they get within scoring range.
-Research has found that NFL games end by a 3-point margin about 15% of the time.
+Research has found that NFL games end with a 3-point margin about 15 percent of the time.

-The NFL’s other most common key number is 7 points, coincidentally happening 7% of the time.
+The NFL’s other most common key number is 7 points, coincidentally happening seven percent of the time.
 This makes a lot of sense as well, considering touchdowns with extra points are worth seven points.
 If teams are up by between four and seven points near the end of the game, their opponents will more than likely be going for a touchdown since a field goal will not help them even the score or earn a victory.
-If they fail to score that touchdown, the winning team can simply run out the clock and secure their 7-point win.
+If they fail to score that touchdown, the winning team can simply run out the clock and secure the seven-point win.

-Key numbers in the NBA are a bit harder to analyze, but the most common one is 7 points, which happens a little more than 7% of the time.
-The reasoning behind this boils down to the act of fouling at the end of the game.
+Key numbers in the NBA are a bit harder to analyze, but the most common one is 7 points, which happens a little more than seven percent of the time.
+The reasoning behind this NBA betting news boils down to the act of fouling at the end of the game.
 When the scoring margin gets to seven points, it becomes a three-possession game, and the losing team will end up conceding most of the time.
-The 3-point shot will keep most good-shooting basketball teams in a game if they are within double digits.
+The three-point shot will keep most good-shooting basketball teams in a game if they are within striking distance.
 That is, until time runs out on them.